A level Mathematics

 The pure element of the course covers the following topics:

-Careers where mathematics is directly relevant are as an engineer, scientist, doctor, financier, accountant, actuary, data analyst, statistician, teacher, surveyor and many more.
-But mathematics is considered the basis of any technical, financial or analytical career.
+Careers where Mathematics is directly relevant are as an engineer, scientist, doctor, financier, accountant, actuary, data analyst, statistician, teacher, surveyor and many more.
+Mathematics is also considered the basis of any technical, financial or analytical career.